-A good chunk of the episode "The Once and Future Thing" could probably qualify.
-There's also another bit between Batman and Old Man Bruce where present-day Bats decides to go out and find information the more direct way.
+There's also a bit between Batman and Old Man Bruce where present-day Bats decides to go out and find information the more direct way.

 Terry: It's not going to work, you don't know your way around here.
 A lot of things have changed.

 Terry: Batman, Bruce Wayne.
 Bruce Wayne, Batman.
 Or have you met?

 Terry: Great.
 What did they used to call it?
 Stereo?

 During Ghoul's interrogation.
 One has to wonder what exactly Old Bruce did to scare him into talking so badly, worse than being threatened to get dropped off a skyscraper by Batman.
 In fact, Batman was tasked playing good cop with his future self's bad cop.